jdp/redisent/README.markdown

 # Redisent

-Redisent is a simple, no-nonsense interface to the [Redis](http://redis.io) key-value store for modest developers.
+Redisent is a simple, no-nonsense interface to the [Redis](http://redis.io) data structure store for modest developers.
-Due to the way it is implemented, it is flexible and tolerant of changes to the Redis protocol.
+It is designed to flexible and tolerant of changes to the Redis protocol.

 ## Introduction

 If you're at all familiar with the Redis protocol and PHP objects, you've already mastered Redisent.
 All Redisent does is map the Redis protocol to a PHP object, abstract away the nitty-gritty, and make the return values PHP compatible.
+Any method call on a `Redis` instance is aliased to a Redis command with the same name, so a call to `$redis->set('foo', 'bar')` is translated to `SET foo bar`.
+This is possible because of the [Unified Protocol](http://redis.io/topics/protocol), which makes Redisent very resilient against changes to the Redis command set.

+## Quick Start

+Redisent has no dependencies aside from requiring PHP versions 5.3 and later.
+To add it to your project, simply drop the redisent.php file into your project structure, instantiate a Redis instance, and start issuing commands.

 ```php
 require 'redisent.php';